ScratchAddons/website-v2/content/docs/develop/getting-started/addon-basics.md

 - The user would expect that addon to offer both features.
 - If being separated, they would interfere with each other.

-Remember addons are customizable by the user - adding new functionality should not affect old users of the addon, unless we intentionally decide it do so.
+Remember addons are customizable by the user - adding new functionality should not affect old users of the addon, unless we intentionally decide to do so.